timakin/jf/README.md

  - Compact multi lined json to one line
 - -i {number}
  - Set the number of indents before the begining of each lines
+- --merge {target.json} --key {keys}
+ - Merge another json object to the specified json.
+ - It supports deep inside object merge with '--key' option.
+You can set the option with dot-connected keys.

 ## Development